 Farm Bureau shall work with the new administration and explore the possibilities of statewide transfers of Pinelands and Highlands Development Credits.
 This program is already partially enabled by the existing state TDR Bank and state legislation establishing credits for landowners in both the Pinelands and Highlands regions.
 What is still needed is the facilitation through funding of the state TDR Bank or having the state harness the high-density development demand in growth areas like the Jersey City waterfront with areas of specific state restrictions like Pinelands and Highlands.
+In addition to harnessing high density development as discussed above, Farm Bureau supports using constitutionally dedicated CBT money to fund the sale of Highlands and Pinelands credits using farmland preservation money when it is a farmland easement and green acres money if it is an environmental conservation easement.

 Farm Bureau shall seek the completion of its suggestions for legislation to create financial incentives for the redemption of TDR credits in the Highlands and Pinelands programs.
-Its planning consultant's recommendations are now pending with the Office of Legislative Services and being put into legislative language for formal review and action in the new legislative year of 2019.
+Its planning consultant's recommendations are now pending with the Office of Legislative Services and being put into legislative language.

-ANIMAL CARE (2019)
+ANIMAL CARE (2021)